 Uranium-233.
-A second fissionable isotope uranium-233, can be produced from naturally occurring thorium.
-It does not present an economically attractive option at present because of its dependence on highly enriched U-235 to bring the thorium cycle into operation and the large R&D expenditures required to develop the technology (for more information see Reference 21).
+A second fissionable isotope, uranium-233, can be produced from naturally occurring thorium.
+It does not present an economically attractive option at present because of its dependence on highly enriched U-235 or Pu isotopes to bring the thorium cycle into operation and the large R&D expenditures required to develop the technology (for more information see ref [21]).
+In addition, U-232 is also generated along with the U-233 whose decay products produce high energy gammas.
+Fabrication of U-233 based fuel would therefore require extensive amounts of shielding making this fuel significantly less economical than U-235 based fuel.